Weak and entropy physics-informed neural networks for conservation laws: Introduction

-Several strategies have been proposed to mitigate this difficulty.
-A first line of work retains the strong-form residual while introducing stabilization mechanisms, such as adaptive residual sampling \cite{Mao2020}, gradient reweighting \cite{wang2021understanding}, artificial viscosity regularization, and enforcement of Rankine--Hugoniot conditions.
-Although these approaches improve empirical robustness, the governing equations remain enforced pointwise in differential form, and shock resolution typically depends sensitively on hyperparameter choices.
+Several strategies have been proposed to improve the behavior of PINNs for discontinuous solutions.
+A first line of work retains the strong-form residual but introduces stabilization mechanisms, such as adaptive residual sampling \cite{Mao2020}, gradient reweighting \cite{wang2021understanding}, adaptive localized artificial viscosity \cite{coutinho2023physics}, gradient annihilation \cite{ferrer2024gradient}, lift-and-embed formulations \cite{sun2026lift}, and explicit enforcement of Rankine--Hugoniot jump conditions \cite{liu2024discontinuity}.
+Conservative PINNs (cPINNs) \cite{jagtap2020conservative} enforce flux continuity across subdomain interfaces in a domain-decomposition setting.
+Constraint-aware neural solvers \cite{magiera2020constraint} and RoeNet-type architectures \cite{tong2024roenet} have also been introduced to learn discontinuity-resolving operators or Riemann-solver structures.
+While these approaches improve empirical robustness, the governing equations are still often enforced through pointwise differential information, and shock resolution can remain sensitive to hyperparameters, sampling strategies, or prior knowledge of discontinuity locations.

-A second direction incorporates ideas from finite-volume discretizations.
-Control-volume PINNs \cite{Patel2022} enforce conservation through space--time flux balances over discrete control volumes, while architectures such as SFVnet \cite{SFVnet2026} embed finite-volume residuals into deep convolutional models for compressible flows.
-These methods significantly improve shock-capturing capability by mimicking classical numerical schemes.
-However, they are generally tied to predefined mesh structures and inherit a least-squares control-volume formulation, positioning them as hybrid neural-numerical solvers rather than fully continuous weak formulations.

-More recently, weak PINNs (wPINNs) \cite{de2024wpinns} have replaced the strong $L^2$ residual with weak (dual) norms of the PDE residual, motivated by functional analytic arguments showing that discontinuous entropy solutions remain bounded in $W^{-1,p}$-type norms even when strong norms diverge.
-These approaches approximate dual norms through saddle-point optimization with auxiliary neural networks representing test functions, or by solving associated elliptic problems via neural networks.
-While mathematically rigorous, such formulations introduce additional adversarial networks and min--max optimization structures, increasing algorithmic complexity.
-This framework was subsequently extended by Chaumet and Giesselmann \cite{Chaumet2024} to improve dual norm computation, handle boundary conditions more robustly, and generalize to systems of conservation laws.

-Along similar lines, WF-PINNs \cite{wang2025wf} incorporate a weak-form integral loss based on test functions together with an entropy condition for the scalar Burgers equation.
-However, their formulation relies on smooth compactly supported test functions rather than boundary flux integrals, and the entropy condition is enforced pointwise rather than in integral form.

-Another related development is the Coupled Integral PINN (CI-PINN) framework \cite{CIPINN2024}, which introduces auxiliary potential networks to enforce conservation in integral form.
-By coupling the state variable to its learned integral representation, these methods avoid direct differentiation of discontinuous primitives and improve robustness near shocks.
-Nevertheless, the resulting architecture requires dual-network coupling constraints and additional consistency losses.